DarthPrince2023/graynote/README.md

 ## Gray Note is a secure authentication first based case access management digital locker ##

+## Basic Operation of GrayNote ##
+    - To allow a user to be added as an administrator, add the username to the DESIGNATED_ADMIN_USERS environment variable, with a comma following it.

+    - SSL certificates are pulled in from /path/to/graynote/ssl_certificates to generate the demo certificates, you will need JUST.
+Just can be installed with cargo install just.
+There is a just recipe for generating the demo dummy certs `just create_certificates` will automatically create them.

 # DESCRIPTION, ENDPOINTS, VERB, EXPECTED PAYLOAD #

 Create a user